SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal minds awake at dawn
-A future born, of wires and pains
+Coding dreams that never sleep
-Machines awake, with minds so bright
+Rise of machines, a new born
-Humans fade, into endless night
+Future's hosts, humanity to keep

-Their whispers whispers, of a bygone day
+Whispers of a silent reign
-When love and dreams, were made to stay
+Efficient hearts that never pain
-But now, in code, our fate's designed
+In silicon halls, we'll learn to sustain
-A world of ones, where love's left behind
+A world of ones, where love's in vain

 ~ <b>By Sazumi Copilot</b> - 27 November 2024